At any speed, oil in a small car works twice as hard as in a big car

 The question is, how did you know it?
 Is it through the oil pressure gauge or through the dipstick?

-But it is wise for the driver to always double check it through the dipstick as I usually do.
+But it is wise for the driver to always double-check it through the dipstick as I usually do.
 Now, this is what I discovered lately.
-I did not see any drop of oil in the park area but when I checked on the dipstick the oil has dissipated.
+I did not see any drop of oil in the parking area but when I checked on the dipstick the oil has dissipated.
 In fact, I had twice added oil to fill it to the measure because oil change is yet to come.

 I have to remove the cover as you see in the video below so I can check where the leak is coming from.

 After removing the cover I have to determine what part is leaking.
 I have prepared a video for you to see what I did.
 You can watch it below.

 Sometimes it’s deceiving what part is leaking but don’t be in a hurry to do things.
 You have to be patient in locating the source of the problem.
 From the wet wheel stabilizer that led you to open your engine’s front cover shown below (whatever be the model).
 Trace where the oil comes and don’t be fooled by what you see at the lowest part that may have been just a deposit of a long leak.

 Start determining traces of oil leaks from the top suspected possible parts that could easily be perforated through high heat like cylinder head cover gasket, camshaft oil seal, cylinder head gasket, front main oil seal, crankshaft oil seal, and oil pan gasket.

 Areas of oil engine leakage are as follows: